devndive/coding-with-gh-copilot/README.md

 ## tasks

-### warm-up: playing around with html, css and javascript
+### warm-up (use copilot inline): playing around with html, css and javascript
-1. change the background color to a css gradient of your choice
-2. add a button to the page
+1. create an API endpoint that returns a menu with at least 5 items
+2. create an endpoint to create an order.
+The API should return the total price
-3. add a div that displays a number
+3. create a Dockerfile
-4. add an on-click event to the button that increases the number by 1

 > tip: if you do not know how to do something, just ask github copilot chat for help :)

-### main tasks: deployment
+### main tasks (use github copilot chat): deployment
 1. open the az-deploy.sh and create an azure deployment for your app with azure cli
-    1. use environment variables for the resource group name, app service plan name, app service name and location
+    1. create a resource group
-    1. create azure app service
+    1. create an azure container registry
+    1. get the ID for the container registry and store it in a variable
+    1. build a container image with the container registry
+    1. create a managed identity
+    1. get the id of the managed identity and store it in a variable
+    1. get the clientId of the managed identity and store it in a variable
+    1. create a role assignment, the assignee is the client id of the managed identity, the role is `AcrPull` and the scope is the id of the container registry
-    2. create a linux app service plan
+    1. create a container apps environment
-    3. use node 18
-    4. deploy your app
-2. tbd ...
+    1. create a container app with the registry-identity (id from the managed identity), the registry-server (your-registry-name.azurecr.io), the image (your-registry-name.azurecr.io/your-image-name:latest) and the port (80)

 ### bonus tasks: testing, tbd...
 1. ask github copilot to write you a few tests for your on-click event